mkalten/reacTIVision/README.txt

 control message through an XML configuration file.
 Adding and removing objects can also be mapped to simple note ON/OFF events.
-Keep in mind though that MIDI has less bandwidth and data resolution compared to Open Sound Control, so the MIDI feature is only meant as a convenience alternative to TUIO in some application scenarios.
+Keep in mind though that MIDI has less bandwidth and data resolution compared to Open Sound Control, so the new MIDI feature is only meant as a convenience alternative to TUIO in some application scenarios.

-Adding <midi config="midi.xml" /> to reacTIVision.xml switches to
+Adding <midi config="midi_demo.xml" /> to reacTIVision.xml switches to
-MIDI mode and specifies the MIDI configuration file that contains the mappings and MIDI device selection.
-An example configuration file along with a simple PD patch example can be found in the midi folder.
+MIDI mode and specifies the MIDI configuration file that contains the

+mappings and MIDI device selection.
+An example configuration file along

+with a simple PD patch example can be found in the midi folder.

 You can list all available MIDI devices with the "-l" startup option.